vigneshwarvj/GlobalFunCity_Web_Project/README.md

 - Scenario 1: Successfully view products.
     - Steps:
         1. Log in as a buyer.
-        2. Navigate to the product listing page.
+        2. Navigate to the Shop page.
+        3. Choose any one of the category.
-        3. View the list of available products.
+        4. View the list of available products.
     - Expected Result:
         - The user can view the list of available products.